-The figures on either side of the diagonal line represent the required structural fire protection time for the protection system on the relevant side of the division.
-The small note numbers are as specified
+The figures on either side of the diagonal line represent the required struct2ral fire protection time for the protection system on the relevant side of the division.
+The small note numbers are as specified below:

-- 1. the upper side of the decks of special category spaces need not be insulated. - 2.
-Where adjacent spaces are in the same alphabetical category and a note 2 appears, a bulkhead or deck between such spaces need not be fitted if deemed unnecessary by the Society.
+- 1. Where adjacent spaces are in the same alphabetical category and a note 2 appears, a bulkhead or deck between such spaces need not be fitted if deemed unnecessary by the Society.
 For example, a bulkhead need not be required between two store-room.
-A bulkhead is, however, required between a machinery space and a special category space even though both spaces are in the same category. - 3.
+A bulkhead is, however, required between a machinery space and a special category space even though both spaces are in the same category. - 2.
 No structural fire protection requirements.
-However, smoke-tight non-combustible or fire-restricting material is required. - 4.
-Control stations which are also auxiliary machinery spaces are to be provided with 30 minutes structural fire protection. - 5.
-There are no special requirements for material or integrity of boundaries where only a dash appears - 6.
-The fire protection time is 0 minute and the time for prevention of passage of smoke and flame is 30 minutes as determined by the first 30 minutes of the standard fire test. - 7.
+However, smoke-tight non-combustible or fire-restricting material is required. - 3.
+Control stations which are also auxiliary machinery spaces are to be provided with 30 minutes structural fire protection. - 4.
+There are no special requirements for material or integrity of boundaries where only a dash appears in the tables. - 5.
+The fire protection time is 0 minute and the time for prevention of passage of smoke and flame is 30 minutes as determined by the first 30 minutes of the standard fire test. - 6.
 When steel construction is used, fire-resisting divisions need not comply with 102.
-1. (5). - 8.
-When steel construction is used, fire-resisting divisions adjacent to void spaces need not comply with 102, 1, (5). - 9.
-The fire protection time may be reduced to 0 min for those parts of open ro-ro spaces which are not essential parts of the craft's main load bearing structure, where passengers have no access to them and the crew need not have access to them during any emergency. - 10.
-On category A craft, this value may be reduced to 0 min where the craft is provided with only a single public space (excluding lavatories) protected by a sprinkler system and adjacent to the operating compartment.
+1 (5). - 7.
+When steel construction is used, fire-resisting divisions adjacent to void spaces need not comply with 102.
+1 (5). - 2.
+Ventilation openings may be accepted in entrance doors to public toilets if positioned in the lower portion of such doors and fitted with closable grilles operable from the public space side and made of non-combustible or fire-restricting material.